FAIRplus/the-fair-cookbook/content/recipes/maturity_matched.md

 The FAIRplus DSM has subsequently been used to assess the effectiveness of interventions on datasets presented to FAIRplus experts.

-Each of the 20 project (URL_TO_INSERT_TERM_5598 https://fairsharing.org/search?recordType=project) s, which have interacted with FAIRplus, have been subjected to a standard (URL_TO_INSERT_TERM_5597 https://fairsharing.org/search?fairsharingRegistry=Standard)  protocol looking at
-FAIR (URL_TO_INSERT_RECORD-ABBREV_5599 https://fairsharing.org/FAIRsharing.WWI10U)  maturity before and after intervention, when performing retrospective processing of the data.
+Each of the 20 projects, which have interacted with FAIRplus, have been subjected to a standard protocol looking at FAIR (URL_TO_INSERT_RECORD-ABBREV_2669 https://fairsharing.org/FAIRsharing.WWI10U)  maturity before and after intervention, when performing retrospective processing of the data.
 In few instances, the effect of prospective interventions could also be measured.

 FAIRplus DSM developed a dedicated manual assessment template.